jwtshorter/nailnav/SUPABASE_DATABASE_SETUP.md

 4. **Connection Issues**: Verify the API keys in your `.env.local` file

 The database is now ready for your NailNav application!

+### 🔒 Optional: Privacy Enhancement

+To implement additional privacy features (contact forms, private contact data):

+1. **Run Privacy Update**: After the main setup, run the SQL from `SUPABASE_PRIVACY_UPDATE.sql`
+2. **Features Added**:
+   - Private contact table for salon owners
+   - Secure contact form submission system
+   - Enhanced RLS policies for contact privacy

+This is optional but recommended for production deployments where contact privacy is important.